Average Weather in Hampstead Maryland, United States

 In Hampstead, the summers are warm and humid, the winters are very cold and windy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 25°F to 87°F and is rarely below 11°F or above 94°F.

-Based on the tourism score, the best times of year to visit Hampstead for warm-weather activities are from mid June to early July and from late July to late September.
+Based on the tourism score, the best times of year to visit Hampstead for warm-weather activities are from early June to early July and from late July to late September.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering